tintinnabuIa/juniebjonesrecordproject/README.md

-Not really documentation, but it is somewhat.
+This isn't really documentation, but it is somewhat.
+The formatting is also somewhat broken after being downloaded as an .md from Google Docs.

-YouTube video of program, which is also documentation-esque (has instructions): https://www.youtube.com/watch?v=z9-oAtb6ymw
+Here's a YouTube video of the program, which is also documentation-esque (has instructions): https://www.youtube.com/watch?v=z9-oAtb6ymw

 ## **Criterion C: Development**